influxdata/docs-v2/content/v2.0/reference/cli/influxd/generate/help-schema.md

 #   Specifies the precision (rounding) for generated timestamps.
 #
 #   If the precision results in fewer than "count" intervals for the
-#   given time range the number of values will be reduced.
+#   given time range, the number of values will be reduced.
 #
 #   Example:
 #      count = 1000, start = 0s, end = 100s, time-precison = s